 “We came in before there was a real problem.”

-This very wise couple hasn’t waited until a crisis has hit; no one is flirting with a coworker, no vicious and repetitive arguments are heard late at night, nor does steely silence define their days where the only words spoken are about who’s getting who to which practice.
+This very wise couple hasn’t waited until a crisis has hit; no one is flirting with a coworker, no vicious and repetitive arguments are heard late at night, nor does steely silence define their days when the only words spoken are about who’s getting which kid to which practice.

 If only it were the norm for couples to come in before things get chaotic and incredibly hurtful.